High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Results and discussion

 In this section, we investigate the categorical cosine problem, as outlined in~\cite{Roustant}, to showcase the behavior of the proposed kernels.
 The black-box function, denoted as $f$, relies on both a continuous variable within the range of $[0,1]$ and on a categorical variable with 13 distinct levels.
+Consequently, the relaxed dimension(i.e., the number of hyperparameters) is 14 for the construction of a continuous GP with CR and the most general GP with our new relaxation is of dimension 79.

 Appendix~\ref{SMO_subsec:cosine} provides a detailed description of this function.
 A given point of the DoE is denoted as $w= (x,c)$, where $x$ represents the continuous variable and $c$ represents the categorical variable.
 This work aims at modeling the interplay between the various variables (together with their respective levels) as well as their impact on the targeted function.
 Notably, the categorical variable exhibits two distinct groups of curves, each comprising a subset of the 13 levels.
 The first group encompasses levels 1 to 9, while the second group consists of levels 10 to 13.
 Within each group, we observe strong positive correlations, implying that variables within the same group exhibit a similar behavior.
 Conversely, strong negative correlations manifest between the two groups, indicating distinct behavior and characteristics between them.
 In this example, the number of relaxed dimensions for continuous relaxation is 14.
 A LHS DoE with 98 points ($14\times 7$, if 7 points per dimension are considered) is chosen to built the GP models.
 On this test case, the number of hyperparameters to optimize is therefore $2$ for GD and HH with 2D PLS, $14$ for CR and $79$ for HH as indicated in~\tabref{SMO_tab:resRoustant}.

 For GD, CR, HH and HH with PLS, the associated mean posterior models are shown on~\figref{SMO_Roustant_comp} on the right and the estimated correlation matrices $R_i=R_1^{cat}$ are displayed on the left.
 The latter matrices can be interpreted as such: for two given levels $\{\ell_r^1,\ell_s^1\}$, the correlation term $[R_1]_{\ell_r^1,\ell_s^1}$ is in blue for correlation value close to 1, in white for correlations close to 0 and in red for value close to -1; moreover the thinner the ellipse, the higher the correlation and we can see that the correlation between a level and itself is always 1.
 At first glance, one can see, on~\figref{SMO_Roustant_comp}, that the predicted values remain properly within the interval $[-1,1]$ only with the HH kernel and looked badly estimated with GD.
 To quantify this assumption, we compute the Root Mean Square Error (RMSE) and Predictive Variance Adequacy (PVA)~\cite{PVA} for every model as